Drug Charge Attorneys in North Carolina

 In North Carolina, possessing any amount of cocaine, ecstasy, LSD, or heroin is a felony criminal charge.
 These and other narcotics are banned as Schedule I substances.
 According to N.C.G.S. §90-95(d)(1), possession of even the tiniest amount of these substances is punished as a Class I felony.

-While these type of drug crimes may seem simple, we often see situations where officers charge several people with the possession of one small baggie of the drug.
+While these types of drug crimes may seem simple, we often see situations where officers charge several people with the possession of one small baggie of the drug.
 That can oftentimes create doubt about who possessed the drugs.
 An experienced drug crime attorney will assess your case to determine if there exists a solid legal argument to suppress evidence against you to protect you and your criminal record.

 Drug Possession with Intent to Sell or Deliver (PWISD)